FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 `title` and `description` are displayed as a list of definitions under the Output Branching config of block's sidebar editor.

-`show_for_branching_types` regulates which output branching settings should should make a particular text visible; all tyoes are acceoted by default.
+`show_for_branching_types' regulates which output branching settings should make a particular text visible; all types are accepted by default

 ## Overriding and customising non block components